Rorschach test: Exner scoring system

-Performance assessment system
+Performance assessment system (R-PAS)

 Rorschach performance assessment system (R-PAS) is a scoring method created by several members of the Rorschach Research Council.
 They believed that the Exner scoring system was in need of an update, but after Exner's death, the Exner family forbade any changes to be made to the Comprehensive System.
 Therefore, they established a new system: the R-PAS.
 It is an attempt at creating a current, empirically based, and internationally focused scoring system that is easier to use than Exner's Comprehensive System.
 The R-PAS manual is intended to be a comprehensive tool for administering, scoring, and interpreting the Rorschach.
 The manual consists of two chapters that are basics of scoring and interpretation, aimed for use for novice Rorschach users, followed by numerous chapters containing more detailed and technical information.

 In terms of updated scoring, the authors only selected variables that have been empirically supported in the literature.
 The authors did not create new variables or indices to be coded, but systematically reviewed variables that had been used in past systems.
 While all of these codes have been used in the past, many have been renamed to be more face valid and readily understood.
 Scoring of the indices has been updated (e.g. utilizing percentiles and standard scores) to make the Rorschach more in line with other popular personality measures.
 Preliminary evidence suggests that the R-PAS exhibits good inter-rater reliability.

 In addition to providing coding guidelines to score examinee responses, the R-PAS provides a system to code an examinee's behavior during Rorschach administration.
 These behavioral codes are included as it is believed that the behaviors exhibited during testing are a reflection of someone's task performance and supplements the actual responses given.
 This allows generalizations to be made between someone's responses to the cards and their actual behavior.

 The R-PAS also recognized that scoring on many of the Rorschach variables differed across countries.
 Therefore, starting in 1997, Rorschach protocols from researchers around the world were compiled.
 After compiling protocols for over a decade, a total of 15 adult samples were used to provide a normative basis for the R-PAS.
 The protocols represent data gathered in the United States, Europe, Israel, Argentina and Brazil.